Skip to main content

 • The five industry sectors with the highest source reduction reporting rates were plastics and rubber products manufacturing, computers and electronic products manufacturing, furniture manufacturing, miscellaneous manufacturing, and printing.

-• For most sectors, Process and Equipment Modifications were the most frequently reported types of source reduction activity.
+• For most sectors, Process and Equipment Modifications were the most frequently reported source reduction activities.
 Other commonly reported source reduction activities varied by sector.
-For example, computers and electronic products manufacturers frequently reported Material Substitutions and Modifications, often associated with the elimination of lead-based solder.
+For example, plastics and rubber manufacturers frequently reported Material Substitutions and Modifications, such as substitution of TRI-reportable solvents in resins and coatings.

 Facilities may also report additional details on source reduction activities to TRI, as shown in the following examples.

-• Plastics and Rubber Products Manufacturing: In 2020, a rubber product manufacturer began testing alternative manufacturing aids to reduce the usage of TRI-reportable chemicals.
-The facility has since eliminated the use of ammonia as a manufacturing aid in a dipping process.
+• Plastics and Rubber Products Manufacturing: A rubber product manufacturer replaced ammonia as a manufacturing aid with a non-TRI reportable chemical, removing ammonia from the majority of its manufacturing process.
 [Click to view facility details in the TRI P2 Search Tool]

-• Furniture Manufacturing: A wood cabinet manufacturer reduced its use of n-butyl alcohol by installing a new flat line finishing system that is recognized in the industry as state of the art technology.
+• Furniture Manufacturing: A wood kitchen cabinet manufacturer improved employee trainings to increase transfer efficiency, which reduced the amount of toluene used on site.
 [Click to view facility details in the TRI P2 Search Tool]

 You can view all reported pollution prevention activities and compare facilities’ waste management methods and trends for any TRI chemical by using the TRI P2 Search Tool.